n-of-one/attack_vector_2/features/features/scripts/effects.md

 Hacks a layer that is shielded by unhacked ICE above it.

 ## Capabilities
-- Requires a layer ID argument
 - Bypasses the normal requirement to hack ICE layers in order
-- Only works if there is at least one unhacked ICE layer above the target

 ---